nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating orders by keyword: `findo`

-Finds order with item names containing any of the given keywords.
+Finds an order with item names containing any of the given keywords.

 Format: `findo KEYWORD [MORE_KEYWORDS]`